Mercedes E-Class Estate hybrid review

 However, it feels heavier than some other cars in the range and so isn’t quite as deft in corners; with an extra 300kg on board, the E-Class hybrid can feel a little held-back in a straight line, too.
 A BMW 530e is still a far more appealing choice for those who like some driving thrills from their executive hybrid saloon – but then that car isn't available as an estate.
 Those heavy batteries also have the side effect of robbing some space in the boot – 640 litres in the regular E-Class Estate becomes 480 litres in the hybrid.

-The E 300 d’s real strength lies in its flexibility – a 50mpg motorway cruise is achievable on diesel power alone, with that decent all-electric range held in reserve for silent, clean town and city driving.
-It’ll also suit company-car users down to the ground – very low Benefit in Kind rates makes it a shrewd choice, especially for many company car drivers who do high mileage so will benefit from the diesel Merc's decent economy.
+The E 300 de’s real strength lies in its flexibility – a 50mpg motorway cruise is achievable on diesel power alone, with that decent electric range held in reserve for silent, clean city driving.
+It’ll also suit company-car users down to the ground – very low Benefit-in-Kind rates make it a shrewd choice, especially for the many company drivers who do high mileage so will benefit from the diesel Merc's decent economy.
 It’ll be pricey in the first instance for private buyers, however, and the options list is expensive – lots of desirable features (like keyless entry and adaptive cruise control, for example) are bundled into packs that can cost thousands.